 Scamp trailers come in three lengths, the 13-foot trailer is best for singles, couples, or small families; the 16-foot trailer offers more space for families; the 19-foot trailer sleeps up to six people easily.

-The mid-range 16-foot Scamp is a great choice because the extra length offers additional counter and storage space as well as the addition of a bathroom which the 13-foot Scamp lacks.
-This model sleeps 2-5 people and comes in a choice of three floorplans.
+The mid-range 16-foot Scamp is a great choice because the extra length offers additional counter and storage space.
+This model sleeps 2-5 people and comes in a choice of five floorplans.
 Like the 13-foot model, the dinette converts to sleeping space and the couch converts into two bunks.

 The main difference between the 19-foot fifth wheel and the 16-foot model is the addition of a loft bed at the front of the trailer which increases the sleeping space to accommodate up to six people.